Submit request or call to make an appointment.

 At the Structural Heart Program, experienced interventional cardiologists, surgeons and others have the experience to recognize when your structural heart disease needs treatment and, if so, what kind of treatment is warranted.

 Some adults were born with structural heart conditions and need continuing specialized care throughout their lives.
-Congenital heart disease specialists treat them as children, then as they grow into adulthood, adult congenital heart disease specialists take over their unique heart care.
-The multiple specialists at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, have the expertise and skill to care for congenital heart anomalies from birth through adulthood.
+Congenital heart disease specialists treat patients who are children, then as they grow into adulthood, adult congenital heart disease specialists take over their unique heart care.
+The multiple specialists at Norton Children’s Heart Institute have the expertise and skill to care for congenital heart anomalies from birth through adulthood.

 Structural Heart Disease Conditions